byuitechops/read-in-csv/README.md

 const getCSV = require('path/to/csv.csv');
 ```
 The path can be relative or absolute because it runs `path.resolve()` and the path passed in.
-It then reads in the file with assuming `utf8`.
+It then reads in the file in synchronously with assuming `utf8`.
 It then strips the BOM char on the file that if it contains one.
 It then runs `d3-dsv.csvParse()` with no special options.